amiamiami180/BLE-Asset-Tracking-Edge-Altering/README.md

 - Edge alerting based on thresholds and zone information

 # Processing Logic
-RSSI is used to estimate distance to the BLE device.
+-RSSI is used to estimate distance to the BLE device.
-Alerts can be triggered when RSSI drops below a certain threshold.
+-Alerts can be triggered when RSSI drops below a certain threshold.
-The zone parameter indicates the logical location (e.g., entry, hallway, exit).
+-The zone parameter indicates the logical location (e.g., entry, hallway, exit).
-Simulink blocks can trigger alarms or set flags for edge events.
+-Simulink blocks can trigger alarms or set flags for edge events.

 # Technologies Used
-MATLAB/Simulink: Simulation and real-time signal logic
+-MATLAB/Simulink: Simulation and real-time signal logic
-Python: BLE scanning and MQTT data publishing
+-Python: BLE scanning and MQTT data publishing
-MQTT (paho):	Lightweight communication protocol
-Bleak (Python):	BLE scanning on macOS/Linux/Windows
+-MQTT (paho):	Lightweight communication protocol -Bleak (Python):	BLE scanning on macOS/Linux/Windows